ArafIvneAziz/Facebook-Login-Signup/README.md

-You Must need to install webdriver such as Chromedriver, EdgeDriver, etc.
+You may need to install web drivers such as Chromedriver, EdgeDriver, etc.

-Then You need to install the latest verson of selenium:
+Then You need to install the latest version of Selenium:

 pip install selenium